telerik/ajax-docs/api/client/Telerik.Web.UI.RadMenu.md

 `None`

 ## Events

-### load
+### itemPopulationFailed

-The load event is fired when the menu is first loaded.
+The itemPopulationFailed event is fired when an attempt to populate a list of child items using a Web service fails.

 #### Event Data